 Shortly after publishing Shō Number Two, Johnny moved unexpectedly from Arizona to California.
 After a promising start, Shō was no more.

-But in the summer of 2021, after ten years living in Southeast Asia, Johnny returned to Arizona and shortly thereafter received the green light from Hohm Press (our parent publisher) to resurrect Shō.
+But in the summer of 2021, after ten years living in Southeast Asia, Johnny returned to Arizona and shortly thereafter received funding to resurrect Shō.
 So here we are.

 This present incarnation of Shō is edited by Johnny Cordova and Dominique Ahkong, a husband-and-wife team.
-Our mission is to give voice to poets who have been historically underrepresented or overlooked.
-We seek to champion poets at all stages of their careers, with special attention given to the work of emerging poets.
+One of our missions is to carry on the small-press tradition of giving voice to poets who have been historically underrepresented or overlooked.
+In each issue, we seek to publish a diverse range of poets.
 As an Arizona-based journal, Shō welcomes free submissions from Indigenous poets during every reading period.

 The name Shō was given to Sita Martin by her spiritual teacher, Lee Lozowick.
 He never told her what it meant.